Dr Kate Stevens

 Environmental History; History; Maori History; New Zealand History

 Pacific history, colonial history

-I am available to supervise research in Pacific history, New Zealand history, British and French colonial history, environmental history and histories of intimacy.
+I am available to supervise research in 19th and 20th century Pacific history, British and French colonial history, gender history, and environmental history.

 Carolyn Hill - PhD thesis (co-supervision with chief supervisor Assoc Prof Silvia Serrao-Neumann): Carrying our anchors: new imaginings for historic heritage in Aotearoa

 Holly Parker - Masters thesis: Environmental history of honey bees in Aotearoa New Zealand

 Liz Stegen - Masters thesis: Social and cultural history and heritage of 19th century houses in Aotearoa

 HISTY390 Undergraduate research projects: Georgia Palmer, Hanneke Stegen, Xavier Worthington (2020); Dominique Bouwer, Josh Gummer, Jess Tischendorf (2021)